logicalclocks/logicalclocks.github.io/docs/user_guides/fs/compute_engines.md

 !!! warning

-Apache Beam integration with Hopsworks feature store was only tested used Dataflow Runner.
+Apache Beam integration with Hopsworks feature store was only tested using Dataflow Runner.

 For more details head over to the [Getting Started Guide](https://github.com/logicalclocks/hopsworks-tutorials/tree/master/integrations/java/beam).